 When I picked art modeling for my work-study, I had imagined a large classroom with a fair amount of separation between (mostly male) students and the model.
 I think I may have seen a generic scene in a movie or read something in a book, so I was making up expectations out of whole cloth.

 My fantasy included heads popping out intermittently from behind easels.
 A platform with a curtain of some sort beside it into which I’d duck behind to change.
 A couple of floodlights in my eyes and a space heater to stay warm.
 Maybe a pole or other props for action poses.
 Something cushioned to sit on for seated poses and lie down on for reclining poses.
 (This was autumn in Michigan during the peak of the energy crisis, after all.)

-The actual classroom’s floor was 3 feet below grade with windows from that level to the 10 ft. ceiling as the primary light.
-Students wandered by randomly outside, en route to classes.
-Inside, it was maybe 12×20 feet.
-I was in the center, surrounded on three sides by a mostly female group of a dozen upper-division students.
-The closest was an arms length away.
+The actual classroom’s floor was 2 feet below grade with concrete walls and floors.
+Windows from there to the 10 ft. ceiling as the primary light.
+Students wandered by randomly outside, en route to classes, and stopped to stare.
+Inside, it was maybe 10×20 feet.
+I was in the center, up against an interior wall surrounded on three sides by a mostly female group of a dozen upper-division students.
+The closest was an arm’s length away.
 I could touch the easel.